 Arctic Decals is a small ”one-man-band” waterslide decal producer, with the focus mainly on obscure civil aircraft subjects, mainly from the Northern hemisphere, however exotic subjects from other areas are also produced.

 Because of very small print runs, decals are printed with a laser printer, UV-ink printer or an ALPS printer.
 The process depends on the colours and quantity of the sets required.
-Arctic Decals also produces bespoke 'custom' decals for those who need unique decals.
-It is also possible to order these decals printed in other scales.
+Arctic Decals also produces occasionally bespoke 'custom' decals for those who need unique decals.
+It is also possible to order decals printed in other scales.

-Many of the decal sets also include pre-cut self-adhesive vinyl or Kabuki (that yellow ”Tamiya”-tape type) painting masks included.
+Many of the decal sets also include pre-cut self-adhesive vinyl or Kabuki (that yellow ”Tamiya”-tape type) painting masks.

 Use the lists/categories to select the items you would like to order, add them in your shopping cart and proceed with the instructions.
 These prices do not include shipping costs.
 After sending the order, you will be contacted within 24 hours (usually after few hours).
 If you do not receive any reply, please just contact with me via email at email@example.com.
 This is because sometimes my web site provider has malfunctions and do not forward the order forms into my mailbox.